PoryDrive/PoryDriveFNN/README.md

 - The second command line parameter is the amount of seconds before the process times out, e.g 8 rounds and timeout after 33 seconds, `cd multitraincli;./porydrive 8 33;`.

 There is also an example script supplied [multitraincli/go.sh](multitraincli/go.sh).

+**WARNING:** It would seem that `multitraincli` is currently producing large datasets that produce nans, this doesn't seem right as `multitraingui` albeit slower doesn't seem to be doing this for similar sized datasets.
+I've not worked out why yet.